HyperviewHQ/hyperview_docs/documentation/firmware-management/index.rst

 Hyperview Firmware Management is a separately licensed set of features that lets you view and interact with firmware records.
 Firmware Management is powered by the Hyperview Catalog service.

-With a Firmware Management license you can, for example:
+With a Firmware Management license, you can, for example:

 * Look up assets that have a specific firmware version installed
 * Review firmware versions and associated assets